-Connecticut hospitals and health systems have implemented action plans to manage and conserve critical intravenous (IV) fluids after flood damage from Hurricane Helene forced a Baxter International facility in North Carolina to shut down, triggering a nationwide shortage.
+Connecticut hospitals and health systems have implemented action plans to manage and conserve critical intravenous (IV) and peritoneal dialysis (PD) fluids after flood damage from Hurricane Helene forced a Baxter International facility in North Carolina to shut down, triggering a nationwide shortage.
+Connecticut healthcare providers continue to employ alternative hydration and medication delivery methods.
+They remain committed to preserving quality of patient care.

 CHA Updates